X-C3LL/x-c3ll.github.io/_posts/2018-02-08-javascript-antidebugging.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 These time checks can be placed at random points inside the code so it will be harder to the analyst to spot them.

-## 0x04 DevTools detection (Chrome)
+## 0x04 DevTools detection (I) [Chrome]: getter
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The first time I saw this technique was in this [Reddit Post](https://www.reddit.com/r/firefox/comments/5gtedd/ublock_origin_developer_raymond_hill_on/dav4iiu/).
 As is said in the post:

 >_The technique used is to implement a getter on the id property of a div element.
-When that divelement is sent to the console like console.log(div);, the browser automatically tries to get the id of the element for convenience.
+When that div element is sent to the console like console.log(div);, the browser automatically tries to get the id of the element for convenience.
 Hence, if the getter is executed after calling console.log, this means the console is opened._

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A simple Proof of Concept: